emma1119/emma1119/README.md

-- 👋 Hi, I’m @emma1119
+- 👋 Hi, Thanks for stopping by my page.
+I’m @emma1119.
-- 👀 I’m interested in applying Machine Learning and advance analytics to solve real-life problems using data
+- 👀 I’m interested in applying Machine Learning and advance analytics to solve real-life problems using data.
+I'm updating my repos to share interesting projects which I have done or useful learnings materials.
-- 🌱 I’m currently learning NLP, ML using Python, Microsoft Azure Cloud, and Latte Art
+- 🌱 I’m currently learning NLP, AI, ML using Python, Microsoft Azure Cloud, and Latte Art
-- 💞️ I’m looking to collaborate on projects and connect with people with similar goals and passion in DS
+- 💞️ I’m looking to collaborate on projects and connect with people with similar goals and passion for Data Science
 - 📫 Feel free to connect with me through LinkedIn: https://www.linkedin.com/in/emma-hongfan-liu/

 <!---